- SCU Home Page

 To create a report for all traffic combined, click www.scu.edu

-The Audience Overview page will appear...
+You'll land in the Reporting section, and the Audience Overview page will appear...

 2. Next, click the Site Content link in the navigation, the menu expands once more, then...